wagesn/SFU/README.md

 # Authors and Reference

 * Jingyi Zhang, Nolan A. Wages, and Ruitao Lin
 * Zhang, J., Wages, N. A., and Lin, R. (2023) “SFU: Surface-Free Utility-Based Design for Dose Optimization in Cancer Drug-Combination Trials.”
-Revision submitted to journal.
+Statistics in Biosciences 2024; [epub ahead of print] April 7.